lpmatos/extracon/README.md

 * updates CHANGELOG.md file with the new version and list of changes
 * commits both changes and tags them with the new version

-## Features

-- [x] Github Actions to build and push docker image to github repository and docker hub repository.
-- [x] Makefile with some short cuts for docker and docker-compose.
-- [x] Helm chart to deploy this application in a Kubernetes cluster.

 ## How to contribute

 >